-Additions and Changes in Edition 5 which Introduce Incompatibilities with Edition 3.
+Additions and Changes in the 5th Edition which Introduce Incompatibilities with the 3rd Edition

-Section 7.1: Unicode format control characters are no longer stripped from ECMAScript source text before processing.
+7.1: Unicode format control characters are no longer stripped from ECMAScript source text before processing.
+In Edition 5, if such a character appears in a StringLiteral or RegularExpressionLiteral the character will be incorporated into the literal where in Edition 3 the character would not be incorporated into the literal.